tinyredinc/notes/real_estate/cofund_reif_ts.md

   - Broker fees for mortgage investments
   - Underwriting fees for mortgage investments

-## Investment Period

-The Fund will invest the proceeds from the Placement as stated under "Investment Objective."
-This will occur between the Closing and the earliest of the 3.5-year anniversary of the Closing, with a potential extension of one year.

 ## Investment Strategy

 The Fund aims to build a diversified portfolio of real estate investments, with a focus on mortgage and equity investments in properties with development potential in Toronto and Ontario.
 Mortgage investments can generate stable cash flow with collateral protection, while equity investments in development projects offer aggressive gains.